What are Adult Specified Childcare credits?

 If you have not claimed child benefit at all – whether because of the High Income Child Benefit Charge or for some other reason – then please note you can only backdate a claim for child benefit for three months.
 See GOV.UK for details of how to claim.

 How can this help the relative?

 Where the parents (or carers) receive NIC credits as a result of their child benefit claims, but they do not need them because they are paying NICs through their employment or self-employment they will have ‘spare’ credits (Specified Adult Childcare credits).
 These can be transferred to a relative who looks after the child to allow the parent (or carer) to work.

 Those credits can count towards the grandparent’s eligibility for a state pension, provided that the individual wishing to claim the credits did not have a valid election in place to pay reduced NICs.
 These credits could be very valuable where the grandparent has not yet reached the maximum number of years required for a full state pension; or they could help a grandparent qualify for some state pension where they had not met the minimum number of qualifying years for a state pension.

 For individuals reaching state pension age on or after 6 April 2016, the maximum number of years required for a full state pension is 35.
 The minimum number of years required for a partial state pension is 10.

 Who can claim these credits?

-Any relative can claim them but all of the following conditions must be satisfied for the year for which it is intended to transfer the NIC credits:
+Any relative can claim them but all of the following three conditions must be satisfied for the year for which it is intended to transfer the NIC credits: